Srdjan: Can you tell me something about SHoP that I don’t know? I know that you started in the loft, on 32nd street.

 Adam Smith talks about these two principles, trust, and empathy, as the driver for how people think about how they not only produce things, but produce them in a way that they meet the public’s need, and at the same time, people get value out of it, and the people who produce it actually get fair value as a result.

-I think these are the principles that need to be brought back into how we think about architecture, because right now its a very adversarial environment where people silo themselves and basically say, well that’s not my problem, that’s your problem, because you’re the architect, or you’re the builder, etc.
+I think these are the principles that need to be brought back into how we think about architecture, because right now it’s a very adversarial environment where people silo themselves and basically say, well that’s not my problem, that’s your problem, because you’re the architect, or you’re the builder, etc.

 Srdjan: That’s beautiful.
 Thank you, Chris.